CU-UQ/SGD/README.md

 *NOTE*: Currently, the stopping conditions are maximum number of iteration and 2nd norm of gradient vector.
 Time-delay and exponential learnong schedules are implemented.

+Download this file and use *import SGD as sgd* to use the algorithms.
+See *sgd_demo.py* for an example.